mvysny/vaadin-kotlin-pwa/README.md

 The PWAs also tend to adapt to the screen size (so-called Responsiveness), typically with a CSS rules.
 You can check out what PWAs are, at [Vaadin Progressive Web Apps](https://vaadin.com/pwa).

-The PWA-related files are registered in the [CustomBootstrapListener](src/main/kotlin/com/vaadin/pwademo/Bootstrap.kt).

 ### Comparison with Android development

 We'll use the [Vaadin](https://vaadin.com/) framework.
 The reason behind this is that Vaadin framework is a component-oriented Java-based web framework.